 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Precautions While Using Nizoral

-If your symptoms do not improve, or if they become worse, check with your doctor.
-You may need to take this medicine for several months before your infection gets better .
+If your or your child's symptoms do not improve, or if they become worse, check with your doctor.
+You may need to take this medicine for several months before your infection gets better.